kolkhis/tech-notes/linux/tools/kafka.md

 printf "Test message at: %s\n" "$(date)" | kcat -P -b node01:31000 -t System_Logs
 ```

-- `node01:31000` is wherever your Kafka/Zookeeper node is.
+- `node01:31000` is wherever our Kafka/Zookeeper node is.
     - From our deployment, it's mapped to port `31000` on the `node01` node.

 Now **consume** that message from kafka.